hiram1an/Machine-for-cleaning-air-conditioner-dust/README.md

 Tee Zan Hao

-we had bring this project to participate young innovator challenge 2023
+We had bring this project to participate young innovator challenge 2023

+- we got the cettificate